 I believe the Bible lays out three simple, though not easy, principles:

 Speaking the truth in love, we will grow to become in every respect the mature body of him who is the head, that is, Christ. -Ephesians 4:15

 If you believe that sharing your heart with this person will help the situation, then prayerfully and respectfully do so, once.
 Yep, only once.
 AlAnon says that saying the same thing more than once is controlling and nagging.
 AlAnon also points out that if sharing your heart with this person will hurt them or you, perhaps don’t do it.
 Maybe does this step with a counselor or coach instead, to at least verbally get it out of your system.

 “Love your enemies, do good to those who hate you, bless those who curse you, pray for those who mistreat you” (Luke 6:27-28).

 Yep.
 You may want to just up and walk away altogether, but Jesus calls us to something higher.
-So, if you’re able to, do something kind for this person, and pray for this person, even if it’s just, Please bless him, Lord, I give him to You.
+So, if you’re able to, do something kind for this person and/or and pray for this person, even if it’s just, Please bless him, or Lord, I give her to You.

 Detach with love.

 “If anyone will not welcome you or listen to your words, leave that home or town and shake the dust off your feet.” -Matthew 10:14